 Issues

 Although we will never know the true number of wrongful convictions that exist, the growing number of exonerations are providing law enforcement and legal communities across the country with clear information about the causes of wrongful convictions, as well as their remedies.
 In November 2002, Chief Justice I. Beverly Lake, of the North Carolina Supreme Court, took the groundbreaking step of establishing the North Carolina Actual Innocence Commission to study causation issues in wrongful convictions and recommend potential strategies to substantially lessen their incidence.
 Chief Justice Lake understood the importance of bringing representatives from the different criminal justice perspectives together for cooperative and productive discussion of the issues.
-The North Carolina Commission was the first of its kind in the United States and has become a model across the country.
+Although the North Carolina Commission was the first of its kind in the United States and became a model across the country, its work stopped when Chief Justice Lake retired.
+We continue to wait for another strong leader to take the helm of a process with proven success.